jhoerr/cloudmesh-manual/docs-source/source/installation/quickstart.rst

 Quickstart
 ==========

+This quickstart assums you have already performed the following

+* installed cloudmesh
+* installed mongodb either with the help of cloudmesh or another method

 One of the features up Cloudmesh is to easily start new virtual machines on various clouds.
 It uses defaults for these clouds that can be changed, but are easily stored in a yaml file located at